Top 10 Plyo Boxes and Jump Boxes in 2023

 - Try to maintain a consistent distance from the box.
 You don’t want to be too close or your hands are likely to hit the box on the swing through.
-Neither, though, do you want to be too far away or you will lose height on your jump.
-12 inches is a good distance.
-If you are able to, use some tape to ensure that you are consistently jumping from the same distance.
+Neither, though, do you want to be too far away, or you will lose height on your jump.
+12 inches is a reasonable distance.
+If you can, use some tape to ensure that you are consistently jumping from the same distance.

 - When performing step box exercises, you should land with legs at the same angle as when you started the jump.
-Don’t bring your butt down too low when you reach the top of the box.
+Don’t bring your butt down too low when you jump on the box.

 - Rather than advancing your jumping height beyond 60 inches, make the exercise more challenging by wearing a weighted vest.

 If you never tried out plyometrics before, the benefits they provide us with might seem unbelievable at first.
 How can just jumping and moving around very fast do something for us, besides burning off fat?
 Well, believe us when we say that plyometrics can challenge you and your fitness level, and bring about a whole new meaning to being physically fit!

 One thing to keep in mind when it comes to plyometrics is that you must keep it safe and effective; in other words, you must utilize proper form and reps.
 Otherwise, you are just paving the way for an injury.
 Plyometrics is just a different way to say jump training, and jumping is not so friendly towards our joints, but if you do it properly, you won't even feel the potential high-impact of these exercises.
 Plyometrics are a great way to work on your power and agility.
 And thankfully, there's a lot of new research surfacing that showcases plyometrics as a safe way to become faster and stronger.